 Under previous divorce laws, only the ‘wronged’ party could use adultery as a reason for divorce.
 If you were the wronged party and wanted to use adultery, you would be required to prove that adultery took place, unless your spouse was willing to admit adultery.

-However, adultery along with separation, desertion, and unreasonable behaviour no longer need to be used as a reason for a divorce.
-In April 2022, divorce laws were updated to reflect a more modern view of divorce.
+However, adultery, along with separation, desertion, and unreasonable behaviour, no longer needs to be used as a reason for a divorce.
+In April 2022, divorce laws were updated to reflect a more modern view of divorce and separation.

 Under new laws, adultery has no effect on the progression of a divorce.
+While an instance of adultery may be the cause of a relationship breaking down, disclosing this will have not have any impact on the way a divorce progresses.
 The only ground you need for a divorce is that the relationship has irretrievably broken down.

 When looking to decide on a financial settlement between the parties, the court has only one interest and that is to ensure family needs are met.
-This includes the needs of both parties and the needs of any children.
+This includes the needs of both parties and the needs of any children in the relationship.

-It’s often asked whether one party can get more due to poor behaviour of the other.
-Cases where it can be demonstrated that the behaviour of a former partner has had an effect on the family assets are unusual.
+It’s often asked whether one party can get more out of a divorce settlement due to the poor behaviour of the other, with adultery being an obvious example.
+However, cases where it can be demonstrated that the behaviour of a former partner has had an effect on the family assets are unusual.
 In one case, the husband had dissipated the family assets and the court decided that it was inappropriate that he should be allowed to fritter away assets and then claim as much of what was left, as if he had behaved reasonably.

-Obviously, where there has been financial misconduct, there is a clear arrow pointing to where the behaviour has led to financial loss, but what about where there has been non-financial conduct?
+Obviously, where there has been financial misconduct, there is a clear arrow pointing to where the behaviour has led to financial loss, but what about where there has been non-financial conduct, like adultery?

 Where non-financial conduct is being cited as a reason to have a greater share of the assets, solicitors and lawyers work on what is called the ‘gulp or gasp’ test.
 In brief, this means it has to be particularly serious behaviour for the court to consider departing from the usual division of assets.
 If the judge hears the behaviour and gasps, then it is probably not serious enough, but if the judge gulps, then that is an indicator that it is serious enough.